 You Will Live In This World As A Daughter (2017-2018)

-With an award from the Arts Council, Creative Black Country and Multistory with support from the Nazar Foundation and Delhi Photo Festival commissioned 4 photographers (Uzma Mohsin, Andrea Fernandes, Jennifer Pattison and myself) to make a project about women in the Black Country and the Punjab.
+Marking the 70th anniversary of the partition of India from the UK, the British Council’s Reimagine India is a cultural exchange programme investing in creative collaborations between art and cultural organisations in England and in India.
+With an award from the Arts Council - Creative Black Country and Multistory with support from the Nazar Foundation and Delhi Photo Festival commissioned 4 photographers (Uzma Mohsin, Andrea Fernandes, Jennifer Pattison and myself) to make projects about Punjabi women and girls in the Black Country and the Punjab.

 (A big thanks to all the women and girls involved in the project as well as my wonderful producer/translator Deepika Sharma and everyone at the organisations who commissioned the project - particularly Iona Fergusson, Parminder Dosanjh and Emma Chetcuti).

 Going Round The Houses, All Around The Houses (2018)

 I am one of thirteen photographers involved in All Change, which is a collaborative project documenting areas around the London Underground's final stops.

 My assigned station was Watford, which is the last stop of one of the northern branches of the Metropolitian line and from January to October 2018 I photographed over 40 women, and 1 person who identified as agender for my project Going Round The Houses, All Around The Houses.